tmblessing/TicTacToe-MVC/README.md

 # TicTacToe
-TicTacToe.java is a basic Java implementation of the well-known Tic Tac Toe game.
+TicTacToe.java is a MVC Java implementation of the well-known tic tac toe game

+Model.java is the core of the game, and holds the main data structure, logic, and rules needed for the game

+View.java holds all the GUI elements for the game.
+The model reports the board state to it, and any clicks made on it are reported to the controller

+Controller.java accepts inputs from the user and has logic that converts the inputs into commands for the model

 ### How to build and test (from Terminal):